 Yin Yoga Poses Can Cause Flexion of Spine

 I recommend that you make sure that your teacher understands how to modify certain Yin Yoga poses so that flexion comes from the hip and not the spine.

 If this is too much to ask of your instructor or you cannot avoid flexion, I suggest you avoid this type of yoga altogether and find an alternative practice.

 A recent case study report by Dr Sinaki at the Mayo Clinic’s Department of Physical Medicine and Rehabilitation identifies many of the problems associated with yoga spinal flexion positions and their affect on people with osteopenia or osteoporosis.

-In the report, three patients had osteopenia (low bone mass), were in good health and pain free.
-They embarked on a yoga exercise program to improve their musculoskeletal health.
+In the report (1), three patients had osteopenia (low bone mass).
+They were in good health and pain free.
+The yoga practitioners embarked on a yoga exercise program to improve their musculoskeletal health.